wil92/balanced-car/README.md

 ## ToDo

-- Control the car via wifi with an Android phone.
+- Control the car via Wi-Fi with an Android phone.
 - Add sensor for detect collisions.
+- Create scripts for window OS